Use Cases By Role

 1. Alice deploys a participant node - not shown.

-4. Bob runs a console command which adds Alice’s participant id to the domain allowlist and configures the appropriate node’s permissions.
+4. Bob runs a console command which adds Alice’s participant ID to the sync domain allowlist and configures the appropriate node’s permissions.
 An example command which gives default permissions is shown here:

 domainManager1.participants.set_state(participantIdFromString, ParticipantPermission.Submission, TrustLevel.Ordinary)

-1. Bob passes Alice the following information, which allows her to connect to the domain:
+1. Bob passes Alice the following information, which allows her to connect to the sync domain:

 2. Certificate root public cert, if it’s not a publicly signed CA.

-2. Alice picks a unique name for the domain that is local to her participant.
+2. Alice picks a unique name for the syncrhonizer that is local to her participant.
 This will be used in the connection command.

-3. Alice enters the information into the connection command connect_multi and connects to Bob’s domain - not shown.
+3. Alice enters the information into the connection command connect_multi and connects to Bob’s syncrhonizer - not shown.

 participantAlise.domains.connect_multi("AliceDomainName", Seq(sequencer1, sequencer2))

-Prepare domain infrastructure for adding new participant nodes
+Prepare synchronization domain infrastructure for adding new participant nodes

 ../../../../_images/use-cases-5.png